jonlpersson/ed-latimore/site/_posts/2022-02-09-the-7-benefits-of-having-a-rough-childhood.md

 I hated the idea of teasing a kid because I knew what it was like to be teased and bullied.
 Kids would show up to my house?
 One time they threw my jacket in the toilet.
 I had to figure out how I would get home in the dead of winter with this jacket that was soaked in the toilet water.

 I hate the abuse of power.
-I knew how miserable the constant pain threat of violence for just being me was.
+I knew how miserable the constant pain and threat of violence for just being me was.
 That made me sensitive to the plight of other people.
-It's made me many friends and allies because I'm interested in seeing how I can help someone instead of manipulate, control, or intimidate them.
+It's made me many friends and allies because I'm interested in seeing how I can help someone instead of manipulating, controlling, or intimidating them.

 ### You are resourceful